 Be that as it may, the first thing that impressed me with this Santorini was just how quick and easy it was to reach, which is in itself rather a luxury.
 Being located on the mainland, expensive flights or tedious boat transfers are thankfully avoided and you arrive just twenty minutes after landing in Vilanculos airport, the gateway to the Bazaruto Archipelago.

-Although not far away, the Santorini Estate is remarkably secluded above the cliffs of Kingfisher Bay, a huge and sweeping beachfront with unbelievably beautiful views of the archipelago islands, with the mainland lying peacefully in the distance.
+Although not far away, Santorini is remarkably secluded above the cliffs of Kingfisher Bay, a huge and sweeping beachfront with unbelievably beautiful views of the archipelago islands, with the mainland lying peacefully in the distance.
 One can walk for hours – or thirty minutes in my case (gently does it!) — without seeing another soul on the endless white powder-soft beaches.
 For those of us used to the densely-peopled urban jungle, this surreal solitude may sound unnerving, but I can assure you that there’s something marvelously relaxing about an undisturbed stroll in such tropical tranquility.
 Added to that, the beaches have very wide tidal variance which reveals the most amazingly marbled chromatic panorama, coaxing you even deeper in love with this place.

 As the name would suggest, Santorini Mozambique is a exquisite African echo of Greece; all whitewashed buildings, cobalt roofs and turquoise seas – but with an unspoilt innocence that is unadulterated Africa at its purest.
 It offers two perfect plunge pools for the guests and plenty of nooks to hide away and read soppy novels and glossy mags.
 There is a rooftop bar and lounge area for more sociable imbibing and a TV lounge for that particualr breed of sports enthusiast who likes to keep up with tennis tantrums and football fights from afar.